softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

   - styleObj = an object containing a comma-separated list of any number of key-value pairs of style configurations (see above list)

 ### Example of usage:
-  // Commented out styling after having decided to go with Style #2
+  // Commented out Style #1 after having decided to go with Style #2

   // let styleObj = {}